Spring Break in Huntsville for $8 or Less

 Bridge Street Fun

-Here’s a great option for a little fun in the sun.
-Head over to Bridge Street Town Center and ride the train ($3) & the carousel – ($2) and when you finish head over to the kids section of Barnes and Noble which boasts a train table AND a LEGO table.
-Just don’t blame us if you end up doing a bit of shopping and spend more than $7!
+Here’s a great option for a little springtime weekend fun.
+Head over to Bridge Street Town Center and ride the train ($3) & the carousel Friday through Sunday – ($2 per ride) and when you finish head over to the kids section of Barnes and Noble for some books.
+Just don’t blame us if you end up doing a bit of shopping and spend more than $8!

 Parks & Rec